 Cloth car seats & safety seats

-Any large throw pillows or bed rest pillows that can’t go in the dryer
+Any large throw pillows or lounging pillows that can’t go in the dryer

 Carpets that kids have laid on around the TV, bedroom, and playroom